CIEMAT-Neutrino/AMOTech_Igloo/README.md

    ./Igloo ../macros/run.mac
 ```
 it will give you back two ROOT files: output0.root and output1.root, corresponding to two runs of the simulation.

+## Notes

+This project uses the General Particle Source (GPS) of Geant4.
+There is commented code to use the Particle Gun (PG) instead.
+You can use it if you want, but you have to change the macro file to use the PG instead of the GPS.

+The GPS is set to monoenergetic but it uses a random energy generator to set the energy of the particle.
+You can't change the energy of the particle in the macro file!